Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Introduction

 \subsection{Literature Review}

-The \emph{event detection} component in this paper can be broadly compared with the other data-driven studies such as in \cite{situationalawr,HIFdetection,unequalinterval,rezapartial,arminevent,frquancyevent,vsagcluster,irregularity}.
+The \emph{event detection} component in this paper can be broadly compared with the other data-driven studies such as in \cite{situationalawr,HIFdetection,unequalinterval,rezapartial,arminevent,frquancyevent,vsagcluster,irregularity, detectclass, detectclasslocate, GGL}.
 Some methods are based on principles in statistics.
 For example, in \cite{situationalawr}, which we consider as one of the benchmarks for performance comparison in this study, a data-driven statistical event detection method is proposed that is based on absolute deviation around median, combined with dynamic window sizes.
-There are also methods that are based on principles in machine learning; most of which are either supervised or semi-supervised.
-That means, they require either full labeling or partial labeling of the events, e.g., in \cite{HIFdetection,rezapartial}.
-As for the few event detection methods in the literature that are unsupervised; they are focused on some specific types of events, such as frequency events \cite{frquancyevent}.
-In contrast, the event detection method in this paper does \emph{not} require any prior labeling; yet it is broad to cover a wide range of event types.
+On the other hand, machine learning models, including deep learning models, are getting significant attention in different research areas due to immense increase in the amount of measurement data.
+Power system is not an exception with massive data collection by measurement units such as smart meters, micro-PMUs and smart inverters, which make researchers capable to implement deep learning model to address issues that are mainly data dependent and complex to solve them with common models.
+One of the promising applications of deep learning models are anomaly detection which has been implemented in vast scale in smart grid such as, outage detection in the network by using GAN models \cite{outage} and fault detection \cite{ptehrani}, IoT-based occupancy sensor unusual behaviour \cite{IoT} and smart meter anomaly detection \cite{smartmeter}.